alphagov/notifications-python-client/DOCUMENTATION.md

 # Get message status

-The possible status of a message depends on the message type.
+Message status depends on the type of message that you have sent.

 ## Status - text and email

+### Created

+The message is queued to be sent to the provider.
+The notification usually remains in this state for a few seconds.

 ### Sending

-The message is queued to be sent by the provider.
+The message is queued to be sent by the provider, and GOV.UK Notify are waiting for delivery information.

 ### Delivered